MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/Update-MgDeviceManagementAuditEvent.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ACTOR `<IMicrosoftGraphAuditActor1>`: A class containing the properties for Audit Actor.
+`ACTOR <IMicrosoftGraphAuditActor>`: A class containing the properties for Audit Actor.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[ApplicationDisplayName <String>]`: Name of the Application.
   - `[ApplicationId <String>]`: AAD Application Id.